sm-programmer/rgb2yiq/README.md

 From a terminal, type the following:

-python3 rgb2yiq inputimgfile.ext
+python3 rgb2yiq.py [-h] [-q] [-v] [-l] infile [outfile]

+- Option -h displays a help message.
+- Option -q prevents messages from appearing (only outputs errors).
+- Option -v prints version number.
+- Option -l shows license information.
+- Mandatory argument `infile' is the input filename
+- Optional argument `outfile' is the output file (ommitting it sends output to stdout).

 It currently supports any image type supported by Pillow.

-The program generates a file as output, named `inputimgfile.ext.yiq', with the structure described below.
+When the program generates a file as output, it is named `outfile.yiq', with the structure described below.
+The structure is used as well when outputting to stdout.

 File structure
 ==============